 In the lower level are two classrooms, which can be opened up into one large room.
 The classrooms have direct access onto an outdoor patio featuring a giant map of Horicon Marsh.
 The patio leads visitors onto trails that travel down to the edge and through the marsh.

 There is also an auditorium with seating for up to 100 people.
 It comes with an 8 x 12 foot wide screen, rear projection audio-visual system capable of high-definition projection.
 This system can project laptop computers, DVD and Blu-Ray discs, all of which can serve the needs for a wide range of meetings, conferences, workshops, and public education programs.

-In August 2015 the Explorium opened in the lower level of the Center.
-The Explorium gives you a hands-on experience of Horicon Marsh Life.
-See Horicon Marsh thousands of years before European settlement and witness how the current wetland came to be.
-The experience is narrated by a Clovis point arrowhead, that keeps visitors company throughout the journey as they view, listen, touch and even smell, exhibits that document the changes to the marsh over time.
+In August 2015, the Explorium opened in the lower level of the center.
+The Explorium gives you a hands-on experience of Horicon Marsh Life through the ages.
+See thousands of years before European settlement and witness how the current wetland came to be.
+The Explorium experience is narrated by a Clovis point arrowhead, that keeps visitors company throughout the journey as they view, listen, touch and even smell, exhibits that document the changes to the marsh over time.
 Videos and interactive displays greet guests at every turn, encouraging audiences of any age to learn more about the history and ecology of Horicon Marsh.

 All of these amenities serve to enhance the visitor experience at Horicon Marsh.
-The center creates a beautiful environment for exploring and learning at any time of year for visitors from all corners of the world.
+The center creates a beautiful environment for exploring and learning at any time of year for visitors of all ages and from all corners of the world.